 The Baratza Encore is our premium pick for a reason.
 This electronic grinder comes with 40 adjustable grind settings so that you can brew the perfect espresso or French press.
 The conical hopper feeds into ultra-strong 40-millimeter steel burrs, which provide a more even grind with same-size coffee particles.
 Once ground, the fresh coffee drops into a removable drawer that can hold up to eight ounces of coffee grounds.
 The Baratza Encore features two ways to grind: an on-off switch on the side of the machine allows for a continuous grind, while a button on the front provides a pulsated grind for small amounts.
 The Baratza Encore is available in black or white and comes with a one-year warranty on all parts.

 Looking for a group-sized (or all-nighter worthy) coffee grinder?
 You found it.
-The Cuisinart Supreme Grind Automatic holds and grinds enough coffee beans for 32 cups.
+The Cuisinart Supreme Automatic Coffee Grinder holds and grinds enough coffee beans for 32 cups.
 You read that correctly.
 Eighteen different grind settings allow you to grind ultra-fine or extra-coarse for different brewing methods.
 All you need to do is decide how many cups you want to grind, set your grind preference, and press the power button.
 Burr grinders make this a powerful and effective grinder, while the sleek design adds style points to any kitchen.
 This grinder comes with the removable grounds chamber with lid, a scoop, and a cleaning brush, and features clever cord storage and a heavy-duty motor.

 Maybe you’re looking for options without being overwhelmed by barista-level adjustments.
-The Mr. Coffee 12 Cup Electric Grinder brings you just that.
+The Mr. Coffee 12 Cup Electric Coffee Grinder brings you just that.
 Choose from three grind settings and five amount options for a great cup of coffee without the hassle of decimal-point measurements.
 As a blade grinder, Mr. Coffee may not give you the most precise grounds, but it will certainly do the job when that alarm clock goes off too early on Monday morning.
 The sweeping arms even help to clean remaining grounds off of the walls, reducing both mess and waste.
 A removable hopper makes cleaning easy, while a flip-up lid helps you pour ground coffee easier, and keeps the leftovers sealed until your next brew.
 As the name suggests, this coffee grinder can produce enough grounds for up to 12 cups of coffee at a time, which will help you push through to a deadline, or sip your morning Joe with loved ones.
 Should anything happen to your java lifeline, Mr. Coffee offers a one-year limited warranty.

 This one is for the purists.
 Manual grinders give you precise control over the quality and quantity of your grind, without the noise, cords, or bigger footprint of electric grinders.
 The JavaPresse Manual Coffee Grinder features an industry-leading conical burr mill made from a patented ceramic that (after acing three professional-grade inspections) lasts five times longer than stainless steel blade grinders.
 The adjustable grind allows you to choose from 18 settings to control the coarseness or fineness of your beans.
 It all comes down to the hand crank, which powers the burrs and deposits fresh coffee grounds into the detachable hopper.
 All of this, without the noise, hassle, or breakdowns of electric coffee grinders.
-With such a compact design and ease of use, this manual grinder is the best traveling option – you can even bring it camping!
+With such a compact design and ease of use, this manual grinder is the best traveling option – you can even bring it camping, along with your travel coffee mug!
 As a bonus, JavaPresse includes a code for a free bag of whole bean coffee.
 That’s $22 you don’t have to spend.

 This option is a family-sized grinder with premium features.
 For easy access cleaning, you can quickly remove the large hopper, which holds nearly a pound of coffee.
 The tinted hopper blocks UV rays, which can break down coffee oils and destroy the flavor of your beans.
 Choose from 15 grind size settings or micro-adjust to your personal preferences.
 The stainless steel, 40-millimeter conical burrs provide consistent grounds for a rich, full-flavored cup of coffee, every time.
 A one-touch button keeps your previous settings; push a button, and your coffee grounds are ready to go.
 You can grind up to 12 cups-worth in one cycle, which should get the whole family ready every AM.

 We all want the easiest, fastest, and most effective coffee grinder available.
 For those who want the utmost simplicity in an electric coffee grinder, the SHARDOR Electric Coffee Grinder is the ultimate choice.
 There are no buttons to press, no dials to adjust – all you do is add the beans to the hopper and press the lid down.
 Since this grinder uses blades, you control the grind size with how long you grind your beans.
 Shorter amounts of time provide coarser beans, while longer grind times produce finer grounds.
 The SHARDOR Electric Grinder includes the grinding machine, a two-blade stainless steel cup, a combination spoon and brush, and a two-year warranty, just in case.
 The stainless steel cups can be removed and cleaned via dishwasher for convenience.
 The high-powered motor spins the steel blades at up to 24,000 RPMs, giving you better ground coffee faster.
-This grinder is also versatile: use it to grind spices, nuts, or grains after your morning coffee.
+This grinder is also versatile: use it to grind spices, nuts, or grains after your morning coffee from a favorite coffee mug.

 This budget-friendly Kaffe Electric Coffee Grinder could be your best starter coffee grinder option.
 While this coffee grinder can only hold three ounces of beans at a time, that’s plenty of grounds for one or two cups of Joe!
 The Kaffe Electric Grinder uses an easy on-off switch for self-timed grind options, which is easy to monitor through the transparent lid.
 Should anything go amiss, Kaffe’s extended two-year warranty covers any defects or damages, with a money-back guarantee!
 This electric grinder operates quietly; no need to worry about waking up the neighbors first thing in the morning.

 This premium choice won’t disappoint.
-Bodum’s Bistro Burr Grinder consistently crushes beans between stainless steel conical burrs, which both preserves the intrinsic coffee flavor and aroma without having to sharpen the burrs.
+Bodum’s Bistro Burr Coffee Grinder consistently crushes beans between stainless steel conical burrs, which both preserves the intrinsic coffee flavor and aroma without having to sharpen the burrs.
 This process releases more surface area and coffee oils, which gives you the best coffee possible.
 The twelve grind settings allow for the best cup no matter your brewing process; simply twist the hopper up top to the grind setting you prefer.
 The pre-set timers will grind exactly the amount of coffee you need to these precise measurements, cutting both waste and energy.

 Bodum uses a static-free, dishwasher-safe borosilicate glass container to catch your ground beans without finer grounds clinging to the sides.
 At the same time, a sleek rubber grip ensures a firm grip when transporting the grounds to your coffee brewer.
 What we love about this premium option is not only the compact size that still delivers group-sized coffee grounds but also the “grind guide” hopper lid.
 Suggestions for grind size and amount of grounds line up with how many cups you plan to brew and how you plan to brew them.
 That’s coffee made simple.

-Here’s another great budget option from the industry leader Black + Decker.
+Here’s another great budget option from the industry leader Black + Decker Coffee Grinder.
 This blade grinder uses stainless steel blades and bowls to produce a durable grinder for your coffee, nuts, spices, and herbs.
 The included hopper lid locks onto the grinding bowl before allowing the blades to do their work, ensuring you won’t have a giant mess to clean before your first cup of java.
 Once the lid is locked, press down on the top button and smell the fresh Joe.
 Because of the simplicity of this design, the black + Decker coffee grinder is extremely easy to clean: use a toothbrush or paintbrush to get fine grounds from under the blades or wipe out the stainless steel grinder bowl with a damp paper towel between different roasts.

 Here’s a pro tip: instead of transferring the entire machine with the fresh grounds to your brewing device, flip the whole grinder over, depositing the grounds into the transparent cover.
 Once you unlock the lid, the cover serves as a transferrable bowl, rather than dragging your plugged-in machine all over the kitchen.